h3xar0n/terraform-acct-test/README.md

 # terraform-acct-test

-TF configurations to test IAM policies in new organization accounts.
+Configurations to test IAM policies and to learn more about how TF works.

 See [Terraform documentation](https://www.terraform.io/docs/) for more information.